Bankipore: History

+Although the historic city of Patna (Azimabad) remained the commercial centre of the region, the Company established its civil station at Bankipore, west of the old city, where new government offices and residences for British officials were constructed.

+Among the earliest landmarks of colonial Bankipore was Golghar, built between 1784 and 1786 under the supervision of Captain John Garstin on the orders of Governor-General Warren Hastings following the Great Bengal famine of 1770.
+The structure became one of the earliest public works associated with the development of Bankipore.

+Over the following decades, Bankipore emerged as the administrative centre of Patna and later of Bihar.
+Major public institutions, including the Commissioner's office, District Magistrate's office, courts and educational institutions, were established in the locality.
+Following the creation of the Province of Bihar and Orissa in 1912, Bankipore became the principal seat of the provincial administration, and institutions such as the Patna Secretariat and Patna High Court reinforced its administrative importance.

+The historical extent of Bankipore was considerably larger than that of the present-day neighbourhood.
+It included areas now occupied by the Patna Secretariat, Patna Junction and adjoining localities.
+This legacy survives in institutions and place names such as Bankipur Central Jail, Bankipore Club, and Bankipore Junction, the original name of the present-day Patna Junction railway station.
+Likewise, Gandhi Maidan was formerly known as Bankipore Maidan before being renamed in honour of Mahatma Gandhi after his assassination in 1948.

-Among the principal remains of the colonial period in Bankipore are the District Collectorate, the Civil Court, and mansions such as the impressive Darbhanga House (now the PG Deptt.Patna University, Patna), built in the late 19th century by the great philanthropist, the Maharaja of Darbhanga, Lachmaneshwar Singh.
-The Bankipore cemetery, which has the graves of minor Company officials and indigo planters, the Khuda Bakhsh Oriental Public Library, founded by Khan Bahadur Khuda Bakhsh in 1891, and the Catholic Mission, are among the other historic sites of Bankipore.
+Among the principal remains of the colonial period in Bankipore are the District Collectorate, the Civil Court, and mansions such as the impressive Darbhanga House (now the PG Deptt.
+Patna University), built in the late 19th century by the great philanthropist, the Maharaja of Darbhanga, Lakshmeshwar Singh.
+The Bankipore cemetery, which has the graves of minor Company officials and indigo planters, the Khuda Bakhsh Oriental Library, founded by Khan Bahadur Khuda Bakhsh in 1891, and the Catholic Mission, are among the other historic sites of Bankipore.
 Bankipore is also notable for its several ghats, which include the old Jahaz Ghat, from where plied the daily ferry across the river, and the Darbhanga Ghat.

 One of the earliest educational institutions of the erstwhile Bengal Presidency, Rammohun Roy Seminary, a High English School, was set up at Bankipur in 1892 under the charge of Satis Chandra Chakravarti, a worker of the Bankipur Ashram of the Sadharan Brahmo Samaj.

-In 1912, Indian National Congress held its 27th session at Bankipore under the Presidency of Rao Bahadur Raghunath Narasinha Mudholkar from Amravati of Central Provinces and Berar.

-The name of this place goes to Islamic invader Mir Banki who attacked Bengal in 15th century and came to Patna in his campaign.
+Bankipore also played an important role in India's freedom movement.
+The 27th session of the Indian National Congress, under the Presidency of Rao Bahadur Raghunath Narasinha Mudholkar from Amravati of Central Provinces and Berar, the first to be held in Bihar, was held at Bankipore in 1912.
+Among the delegates was Jawaharlal Nehru, then 23 years old and recently returned from England.
+During his first visit to Bihar in 1917, Mahatma Gandhi arrived at Bankipore Railway Station before proceeding to Champaran at the invitation of Raj Kumar Shukla.